 Cambridge, UK, 13th April 2022: Mursla, a novel multi-omics Extracellular Vesicle (EV) characterisation company, is pleased to present its novel nanochip-based technology, as detailed in the pre-print* ‘An electro-optical bead-nanochip technology for the ultrasensitive and multi-dimensional detection of small extracellular vesicles and their markers’, published today.
 This technology is part of Mursla’s ExoPheno™ platform.

 Ultrasensitive detection of target EVs and their markers.

 Compatibility with clinical practices in a high throughput format.

 Determination of novel exosome dimensions enabling new research and clinical applications.

 This ultrasensitive technology is called NEXOS (Nanoparticle EXOsome Sensing).
 It comprises two methods, the first is a novel patented and scalable nanoelectronics method, E-NEXOS, and the second, a high-throughput optical detection method, O-NEXOS.
-Both share the same steps for the immunocapture and antibody-labelling of exosomes and can be combined to derive differentiated detection parameters.
+Both share the same steps for the immunocapture and antibody-labelling of extracellular vesicles and can be combined to derive differentiated detection parameters.

-Pierre Arsène, Founder and CEO, Mursla added: “We believe that properly analysing exosome biology in patients leads to breakthrough diagnostic solutions.
+Pierre Arsène, Founder and CEO, Mursla added: “We believe that properly analysing EV biology in patients leads to breakthrough diagnostic solutions.
 It is now an engineering problem and our new nanoelectronics-based technology contributes to overcoming the last technical hurdles around sensitivity and clinical compatibility.”